nerc-project/nerc-docs/docs/openstack/persistent-storage/object-storage.md

 !!! note "Helpful Tips"

-    You can save your above configured session with some preferred name by clicking the "Save" button and then giving a proper name to your session.
+    You can save your above configured session with a preferred name by clicking the "Save" button and then giving a proper name to your session.
     So that next time you don't need to again manually enter all your configuration.